-For more information about Red Hat Enterprise Linux and other topics related to this article, visit one of these sites:
+For more information about Red Hat OpenShift and other related topics, visit:

 As a Red Hat UX designer who is visible in the open source community, I often receive requests for advice from developers looking for help in improving their apps’ user experience.
 Here are five tips from that experience that you can put to work on your own:

 1. Prioritize for the best impact

 Not every user is going to use every feature of your software, but some features almost every user will use.
 Not every user who uses a given feature is going to use it frequently, but some users will use that feature all of the time.
 Take a look at the grid below:

 In previous articles we mentioned tips on how to package collections, but we never wrote about initscripts, which are one reason why daemons are harder to package as a collection.

 I’ve picked a short(er) initscript to show what has to be modified if you want to run your initscript in a collection.
 Below is the diff between the mongodb initscript and collection version of the mongodb initscript.
 Currently, logfiles, pidfiles and configuration files are stored mostly as in the example below, but it depends on the packager.
 One needs to check where daemon, configuration etc. has been installed and change the initscript accordingly.
 This example shows generic changes.